spydx/equinor-ctf-2024/writeups/realworld/OMM API (root)/53-kilo-med-data/README.md

 User=root
 ```

 Turns out, when a field is set *twice* it is the *latest* occurrence of the field that takes precedence.
-Thus, we can bypass the if-check in the `appsysctladd` script by including `User=f_omm_app`, but then set `User=root` afterwards to make the service execute as root.
+Thus, we can bypass the if-check in the `appsysctladd` script by including `User=f_omm_app` (because we have to), and then afterwards set `User=root` to make the service execute as root.
 ```
 f_omm_app@ip-10-128-3-164:/dev/shm$ cat ip-10-128-3-164/test.service
 [Service]